Title: wildly coherent in a watery deep

 ("i don't think i love you," beck says from a thousand and two miles away.)

 Tori Vega got an A+ in Lip Reading.

-(he is on land – safe and sound with his cruelty intact, but she is going down into the ocean – faster and faster as each sin tugs her to where she belongs.)
+(he is on land, safe and sound with cruelty intact, but she is going down into the ocean – faster and faster as each sin tugs her to where she belongs. down to the bottom.)